ekivemark/nw-vsu/README.md

 http://bb-team-update.appspot.com

 ## New Feature

+Prefix a JIRA Task-Id from http://issues.hhsdevcloud.us with #JIRA and the BBTU Digest will add a hyperlink to the task in the Digest report eg.
+    * Working on a new task #JIRA CBBP-45

+## Hashtag summary support

 The Digest now supports Hashtags.
 If you include a hashtag eg. #BBonFHIR in a bullet the digest process will pull all #hashtags and include them in a Highlight section